alban-read/M1-MICRO-FORTH/riscish.md

 Floating point words begin with f e.g. f.

-Numbers containing a . are taken to be floating point numbers.
+Numbers containing a decimal point . are taken to be floating point numbers.

 The same parameter stack is used, which may hold 64 bit (double) floats or 64 bit (quad) integers.

-A small set of floating point operations are implemented, typical comparison and math operations that the CPU directly supports.
+A small set of floating point operations are implemented, typical comparison and math operations that the CPU directly supports are found starting with f, such as f+ and f.

+e.g.

+22.0 7.0 f/ f.